 - The informant and Lombardozzi were Gambino Crime Family members.

 - The informant attended Apalachin in 1957 as part of the Gambino Crime Family delegation and was still active in the New York underworld.
 The possible suspects are limited to the five Gambino Crime Family members who were known to have been there: Carlo Gambino, Paul Castellano, Tommy Rava, Joseph Riccobono and Carmine Lombardozzi.
+(A sixth member, Armand Simonetti, may have been present, but was not named in Apalachin reports.)

 By the time the informant disclosed this information to the FBI in 1968, Rava was deceased, Riccobono was inactive, while Gambino and Castellano were running the crime family and unlikely to be cooperating.
 By eliminating the other attendees, Lombardozzi becomes the best suspect from this group.